samestep/env/README.md

 ### VS Code

-To sync your settings with [the Gist][gist], open VS Code and follow the ["Download your Settings" instructions from the Settings Sync page][settings sync].
+To sync your settings, open VS Code and follow the ["Turn on Settings Sync" instructions from the VS Code docs][settings sync].

 ### Zotero